-25, The University ensures that the Concordat is implemented within its research environment and all systems and processes reflect best practice.
-Following publication in September 2021 of UKRIO's self-assessment tool.
-The University Research Ethics Committee had sight of a detailed review of the University's research ethics and integrity practices and policies to identify areas which may need revision or enhancement to ensure ongoing compliance with the Concordat.
-Going forward this review will be undertaken on an annual basis.
+25, The University ensures that the Concordat for research integrity is implemented within its research environment and all systems and processes reflect best practice.
+Following publication in September 2021 of UKRIO's self-assessment tool, the University Research Ethics Committee undertake an annual review of the University's research ethics and integrity practices and policies to identify areas which may need revision or enhancement to ensure ongoing compliance with the Concordat.